 Do you have disabled access?

 The disabled parking is as close to the Mill as possible.
 This has the best access to the event field.

 Is there a cash machine?

-You can pay for entry on your card at the Mill entrance, and the bar will do cash back.
+You can pay for entry on your card at the Mill entrance, unfortunately cashback is not available on site this year.

 Can you pay by card?

 How much does it cost?

 Advanced tickets are cheaper.
 On the gate - Adults (16 and over) £15, and Children (4 and over, but under 16) £8.
 Under 4s are free.